Jafri Oriental Rug Cleaning Logo

 Antique rug placed in a traditional living room

-Why it is Necessary to Clean Your Rugs Professionally
+Why it is Necessary to Get Your Rugs Cleaned by Professionals

 Types of Rug We Clean

-Different rugs require different cleaning approaches and the materials, dyes, weaving techniques, age of a rug all influence the cleaning process.
-Our experienced specialists are trained to clean a wide variety of rug types using methods customized for each rug's specific needs.
-From delicate fibers to durable rugs, we take the time to choose the right method so your rug is thoroughly cleaned.
+Different rugs require different cleaning approaches and the materials, dyes, weaving techniques and age of the rug all influence the cleaning process.
+Our experienced specialists are trained to clean a wide variety of rug types using methods customized for each rug.
 Types of rugs we clean include:

 An expert repairing the backing of a rug to restore its stability and durability